siddjai/GuillotineCuts/README.md

 ### Possible Edits

+- Use **uint8** in ComputeOptimalCutSeq to reduce memory usage and improve performance.
 - Use **uint8** in Generating Tree implementation, that could save memory if needed and speed up a bit.
 - Instead of the *reg*, use an encoding of labels in ComputeOptimalCutSeq.
 This would add overhead in function but reduce size of *seq* and could potentially lead to speedup.